 Leave with Conditions of Return

 Students who are not making satisfactory academic progress as determined by CASA may be required to take a leave to make up for academic deficiencies by completing course and divisional work elsewhere.
-Read more about this topic under the Guidelines for Academic Progress section.
+If students do not meet the conditions of return terms, students will be withdrawn.
+Read more about this academic progress under the Guidelines for Academic Progress section.

 Procedure for Filing for Leave of Absence